top of page

 Problems of Philosophy

-Various Sessions at University of Connecticut (Waterbury, Hartford, Storrs)
+Taught 5 sessions at University of Connecticut (Waterbury, Hartford, Storrs)

 This stimulating course takes students through a journey of philosophical inquiry, exploring pivotal problems that have intrigued thinkers like Berkeley, Kant, Marx, Socrates, and Plato.
 It delves into the nature of reality and perception, challenges the boundaries of human knowledge, and examines the foundations of ethical reasoning and social justice.
 Students will engage with the quest for truth and the complexities of moral and aesthetic judgments.
 This course is an intellectual adventure, prompting deep reflection on existence, knowledge, and the human condition.